Pork Tenderloin Wrapped in Bacon

 the best way to pan fry pork tenderloin

-How to cook bacon wrapped pork tenderloin in a pan.
-Pan frying is the best way to cook a whole pork tenderloin, and this recipe is just about as simple as can be.
+Pan frying is the easiest way to cook a whole pork tenderloin, and this recipe is just about as simple as can be.

 What you will need

 Black Pepper, as needed(Nutritional facts 138 calories, 7.44 g fat, 2.37 g carbohydrates, 16.34 g protein, 40 mg cholesterol, 881 mg sodium)